-Temporary Halt in Residential Evictions for Those Impacted by Coronavirus
+Partial Halt in Residential Evictions Continues for Those Impacted by Coronavirus

-CDC Director Dr. Rochelle Walensky has signed an extension to the eviction moratorium further preventing the eviction of tenants who are unable to make rental payments.
-The moratorium was scheduled to expire on March 31, and now is extended through June 30, 2021.
+CDC Director Dr. Rochelle Walensky signed an extension to the eviction moratorium further preventing the eviction of tenants who are unable to make rental payments.
+The moratorium was scheduled to expire in July, and now is extended provisionally through Oct.
+3.

-The COVID-19 pandemic has presented a historic threat to the nation’s public health.
+COVID-19 has presented a historic threat to the nation’s public health.
 Keeping people in their homes and out of crowded or congregate settings — like homeless shelters — by preventing evictions is a key step in helping to stop the spread of COVID-19.
+With vaccines in circulation for several months, nearly 60% of eligible Americans have been vaccinated.

 The Order prohibits residential landlords nationwide from evicting tenants who: